 Fisheries of the Exclusive Economic Zone Off Alaska; Pollock in Statistical Area 620 in the Gulf of Alaska

-NMFS is prohibiting directed fishing for pollock in Statistical Area 620 in the Gulf of Alaska (GOA).
-This action is necessary to prevent exceeding the B season allowance of the 2012 total allowable catch of pollock for Statistical Area 620 in the GOA.
+NMFS is opening directed fishing for pollock in Statistical Area 620 of the Gulf of Alaska (GOA).
+This action is necessary to fully use the 2012 total allowable catch of pollock in Statistical Area 620 of the GOA.

 Table of Contents Back to Top